OpenZeppelin/nile/README.md

 How to decide if I want to use a plugin or not?
 Just install / uninstall the plugin dependency from your project :smile:

-Finally, you can make plugin entry points available from nre by changing the entrypoint to `[tool.poetry.plugins.nile_plugins.nre]`.
-Using both cli and nre scopes in nile_plugins allows you to develop powerful plugins which are easily integrated.
+Finally, the developer can make plugin's entry points available from nre by changing the entrypoint to `[tool.poetry.plugins.nile_plugins.nre]`.
+Using both cli and nre scopes in nile_plugins allows it to develop powerful plugins which are easily integrated.

 ## Contribute